 Leafy greens are full of vitamins, minerals, and disease-fighting phytochemicals.
 They are rich in fiber, a nutrient crucial for weight loss and maintenance.
 Leafy greens such as spinach or lettuce keep you feeling full and help control your hunger.

-Eat leafy greens at least once a day to benefit.
+Eat leafy greens at

 Broccoli is a highly nutritious vegetable that contains anti-inflammatory and anti-cancer phytonutrients such as sulforaphane, which helps the body get rid of potentially carcinogenic compounds.

 Broccoli is one of the best sources of sulforaphane, an antioxidant with powerful anti-inflammatory effects.